about slowing down…

 as a helper, healer, leader, or teacher, personal retreat – or your version of it – is vital.

-I’m going to share a wondrous this: every single colleague, friend, client, or student who has done a real-deal personal retreat has fallen in love, and goes on to do more of them, once they learn how.
+I’m going to share a wondrous thing I’ve witnessed: every single colleague, friend, client, or student who has done a real-deal personal retreat has gone on to do more of them, once they learn how.

-there are articles sprinkled throughout the dreaming otter about different facets of personal retreat, and I periodically offer short workshops on creating personal retreat.
+there are articles sprinkled throughout the dreaming otter about different facets of personal retreat, and I periodically offer short workshops on creating them. oh, kindred spirit, come play!
+I invite you.

-you are beautiful, and worthy of a life where you know who you are, and have spaciousness enough to find – and live – your own magic and truth.
+you are beautiful, and worthy of a life where you know who you are, and have spaciousness enough to find – and live – your own magic, power, and truth.

-I’m a personal retreat geek! if you’d like help creating your version, or learning how to help your students, clients, and audiences create them, holy wow please email and we’ll do that together in session or workshop, or create some fun container just for you, depending on what you’re working with.
+I’m a personal retreat geek. if you’d like help creating your own version, or learning how to help your students, clients, and audiences create theirs, please email and I can point you to resources that can help support you. sometimes, we do this together in circles or sessions – if you wish, we can create a fun container just for you, depending on what you’re working with.

 love,